GGolbik/basics-cpp/example-4/README.md

 # Install Project

-Execute the `build.sh` script on Linux.
+Execute the `install.sh` script on Linux.
 There is no support for Windows yet.

 # Build and Install with Docker